 Then something unexpected happened.
 The other person at the counter suddenly said to me, “I know that you do not have enough money and you have come from very far.
 You barely have the ticket money.
 You take this 50 rupees and also the coupon money.
 I will give that too.
 Don’t be hesitant.
 You have come for ‘pathan’, do it very calmly and peacefully.
 I am not giving it from my pocket.
 Take it as a blessing from Bapu.”

 Hearing this, my eyes welled up with tears, I could barely look up; leave alone talk to him.
 He said again, “Hari Om, You are here for ‘pathan’ aren’t you?
 In case you want tea, coffee or biscuits in the night, I will pay for that too.”

 Hearing this I thanked him with folded hands and only managed to say, “Today you have come in the form of Bapu for us.
 Bapu really cares for us.”

 Taking the pakodas I went to my sister-in-law and told her everything that had happened and even she could not control her tears.
-Wiping her tears she said, “This experience is a testimony to the fact that Bapu knows each and everything that happens on earth, even the smallest things about an ordinary bhakta like us.”
+Wiping her tears she said, “This experience is a testimony to the fact that Bapu knows each and everything, even the smallest things about a bhakta.”

 Our million pranam to our ever compassionate Sadguru.My Twitter Handle